TJmask/Python2-Final-Project/README.md

 # Python2-Final-Project

-##### Team Member: Jiajie Yuan, Jie Tang
+#### Team Member: Jiajie Yuan, Jie Tang

-#### Summary: This project is for Python2 final project.
+Summary: this project is for Python2 final project.
 We used machine learning algorithms to predcit the probability of having a heart disease with 92% accuracy.
 Then we applied Python Dash to build up an application which could be generally used.

 ## Goal of the Tool